 Q. Is Amylmetacresol safe in pregnancy?

-There has not been sufficient research done on the Amylmetacresol’s efficacy or safety during pregnancy.
+There has not been sufficient research done on Amylmetacresol’s efficacy or safety during pregnancy.
 It is thus preferable to avoid its use during pregnancy to minimize any potential risk.

 Q. Is Amylmetacresol an antibiotic?